F5Networks/k8s-bigip-ctlr/docs/upgradeProcess.md

 **_Functionality Changes:_**

 * From 2.17.0, re-sync period for service in hub mode is same as periodic-sync-interval configured in the CIS deployment parameter *periodic-sync-interval*.
 For which the default value is 30 seconds.
 Earlier it was 30 seconds.
+* If --ipam-cluster-label is already enabled with previous versions, it's recommended to remove the ipam CR created by previous version of CIS and recreate again
+    eg: kubectl -n kube-system delete ipam <CIS_deployment_name>.<CIS_managed_bigip_partition>.ipam
+  * If you want to enable --ipam-cluster-label in cis or want to modify --ipam-cluster-label config, still it's recommended to remove the ipam CR created by previous version of CIS